Francis Reynolds-Moreton, 3rd Baron Ducie: Military service

-After becoming a midshipman Reynolds passed the Lieutenant's Examination on 27 April 1758, assumed the rank of Lieutenant on 28 April 1758, at the age of 19 and achieved the rank of Commander on 21 November 1760.
+After becoming a midshipman in 1755 Reynolds passed the lieutenant's examination on 27 April 1758 and assumed the rank on the next day at the age of 19; he was promoted to master and commander on 21 November 1760.
 His first known service was in April 1752.
-Serving in the Seven Years' War Reynolds took command of HMS Weazel; Provost Marshal of Barbadoes, 16 March 1761 – 1808; Post Captain, 12 April 1762; M.P., Lancaster, 1784–1785.

-Reynolds was appointed captain of HMS Ludlow Castle, bearing 44 guns, on 12 April 1762, commanding to 25 May 1762,which was undergoing repairs at Deptford where he joined the small frigate HMS Garland, bearing 24 guns, on 24 May.
+During the Seven Years' War Reynolds took command of HMS Weazel, was appointed as provost marshal of Barbados on 16 March 1761 and was promoted to captain on 12 April 1762.
+He was appointed captain of the 44-gun HMS Ludlow Castle on the same day as his promotion to captain, commanding the ship until 25 May 1762, when she undergoing repairs at Deptford Dockyard.
+There he joined the small frigate HMS Garland, bearing 24 guns, on 24 May.
 At the end of that month she sailed for Plymouth, and was assigned to duty off the coast of France and later in a voyage to Africa prior to being paid off at Chatham in February 1763.